josecamachop/MEDA-Toolbox/Examples/Chemometrics/Selwood/README.txt

 	- Vars: labels of the variables.

-- selwood_com.m: Script to perform the EDA using the MEDA Toolbox commands.
+- run.m: Script to perform the EDA using the MEDA Toolbox commands.
 To run the script, the current directory should be the one where the script is stored.

+- html: web version of the example